AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 #### 📌 6.6 Summary

-- In templates, you can “perfectly” forward parameters by declaring them as forwarding references (declared with a type formed with the name of a template parameter followed by `&&`) and using `std::forward` in the forwarded call.
+- In templates, you can "perfectly" forward parameters by declaring them as forwarding references (declared with a type formed with the name of a template parameter followed by `&&`) and using `std::forward` in the forwarded call.
 - When using perfect forwarding member function templates,